Intensive Outpatient Program

 As outpatient specialist since 1993, we have a proven track record demonstrating that a majority of people struggling with substance abuse do not need to be separated from their families or their jobs for one to three months for treatment to be effective.
 Our vast alumni network is proof positive that outpatient treatment works for the majority of people.

-The outpatient setting and group formation is used to foster the attainment of individual goals and active participation of patients.
-Interacting with professional and non-professional staff and with other patients is encouraged to help develop independent functioning, decision making and learning of new skills.
+The outpatient setting and group formation is used to foster the attainment of individual goals and active participation of participants.
+Interacting with professional and non-professional staff and with other participants is encouraged to help develop independent functioning, decision making and learning of new skills.

 Substance Use Disorder (substance abuse, chemical dependency, alcoholism) is a primary, progressive, potentially fatal and chronic disease that adversely affects an individual’s wellbeing.
 The disease has serious negative consequences for the individual, family and significant others.
 The etiology of the disease reflects a complex interaction of emotional, behavioral, social, genetic and biological factors.
 The disease is incurable but highly treatable.